gaseri/website/docs/en/index.md

 ### Location

 Group for Applications and Services on Exascale Research Infrastructure
-University of Rijeka Department of Informatics
+University of Rijeka Faculty of Informatics and Digital Technologies
 Radmile Matejčić 2
 HR-51000 Rijeka
 Croatia